This post may contain affiliate links. Read my whole disclosure here.

 Not only that the kids will be happier because they will feel our love and support, but we will also feel better knowing that we are building a close relationship with our children.

-This is why I want you to invite you to join our 7-day Closer Connection Challenge and try one easy activity every day that will help you get closer to your kids!
+This is why I want you to invite you to join the Family Joy Club and discover simple, playful ways to build more happy memories with your kids!

 I can’t wait to share all the ideas with you!